LLNL/Abmarl/docs/src/gridworld.rst

            return self.observer.get_obs(self.agents[agent_id])
        ...

-The GridWorld Simulation Framework's architecture defines how the simulation generates (state, action, reward, next state)-tuples used in Reinforcement Learning.
+The GSF architecture defines how the simulation generates `(state, action, reward, next state)`-tuples used in Reinforcement Learning.
 In a given step, agents send actions to the simulation.
-The Actors receive these signals and are responsible to determine if they are legitimate and how they impact the simulation state.
+The :ref:`Actors <gridworld_actor>` receive these actions and are responsible to determine if they are legitimate and how they impact the simulation state.
 For example, and agent may attempt three attacks in one step: one attack on an empty cell, one attack on an enemy agent, and one attack on a friendly agent.
 If the Actor does not allow friendly fire, then only the attack on an enemy would result in a propsed change in state.
-The Actor sends the propsed state change to the state component responsible for that part of the state.
-The State components apply the changes and ensure that the next state is valid.
+The Actor sends the propsed state change to the :ref:`State Component <gridworld_state>` responsible for that part of the state.
+The State Components apply the changes and ensure that the next state is valid.

-After the simulation receives actions and updates the state, it generates observations for the respective agents using the Observer components.
+After the simulation receives actions and updates the state, it generates observations for the respective agents using :ref:`Observers <gridworld_observer>`.
 Observers query, filter, and transform data from the state components.
 For example, an agent may observe the health of all other agents within its vicinity.
 The observer is responsible for acquiring the health state and determining which agents are to be included in the observation.
-It then sends the observation to the agent, completing the simulation step.
+After generating the appropriate observation, the Observers send them to the agents, completing the simulation step.

 .. figure:: .images/gridworld_action_processing.png